Thursday, November 14, 2024

 For this, we are using the prettytime dependency in our project.

-If we are using a jar file download the desired jar file from the maven repository and load the jar file in the application.
+If we are using a jar file download the desired jar file from the Maven repository and load the jar file in the application.
 Please follow How to add external jar or library on IntelliJ IDEA project

 Loading PrettyTime in Gradle Project: